SmarterApp/SB_BIRT/README.md

 * As a hosting provider, we want to be able to ensure preventive measures are in place against DDOS attacks.
 * jQuery UI Plugin used [jQuery Real Person Captcha](http://keith-wood.name/realPerson.html)
-* index.html is modified to include Captcha with options
+* index.html is modified to include Captcha configuration as below

 ```
    * Javascript : $(selector).realperson({chars : $.realperson.alphanumeric,length : 8});